nodejs/node-eps/002-es6-modules.md

 #### 5.6.1.
 ES exports are read only

-The objects created by an ES module are [ModuleNamespace Objects](https://tc39.github.io/ecma262/#sec-module-namespace-objects).

-These have `[[Set]]` be a no-op and are read only views of the exports of an ES module.
-Attempting to reassign any named export will not work, but assigning to the properties of the exports follows normal rules.
+When CommonJS consumes ES, `require()` returns a [ModuleNamespace Object](https://tc39.github.io/ecma262/#sec-module-namespace-objects).
+These have a no-op `[[Set]]` that makes them read only views of the exports of an ES module.
+Attempting to assign to any property of the Module Namespace Object will not work, but assignment to properties of exported objects follows normal rules.

 ### 5.7.
 CJS modules allow mutation of imported modules